 During my trip on Charter INAD, I got to experience a combination of cruising the Barcelona coastline, enjoying a prepared snack and coffee on the sun lounges at the front of the boat, trying some fishing in the Mediterranean Sea using the trolling fishing technique (which unfortunately didn’t result in a fish) and having the professional photographer on board taking both personal and professional pictures and sharing some of her extensive knowledge with us.

 In the afternoon I departed at Sitges and had the day eating, drinking and exploring this relaxed and beautiful town.

 I found the staff on board that include Capt Dani, the photographer Alicia and fellow captain Lety to be friendly, polite and easy to get along with.
-We had the chance to explore the whole boat, relax at our own leisure and also be informed of some interesting local facts of the city of Barcelona, photography techniques and also the Barcelona fishing on offer.
+We had the chance to explore the whole boat, relax at our own leisure.
+Along the way, we were also be informed of some interesting local facts of the city of Barcelona, photography techniques and the Barcelona fishing on offer.